sbonias/weather-dashboard/README.md

 //      -Function to capture City Search
 //          -Search functionality for city search
 //          -Event Listener to capture city name that was input
-//          -Save to Local Storage for city search history
+//          -Save to Local Storage for city search history (OUTSTANDING)
 //          -jQuery to dynamically output city name
 //      -Function to output Current City Data
 //          -jQuery to dynamically output data points using the called data
 //      -Function to output 5-Day Forecast
 //          -jQuery to dynamically output data point using the call data
 //      -Function to convert degrees from C to F
-//      -Function to apply colored background to UV Index depending on high vs low
+//      -Function to apply colored background to UV Index depending on high vs low (OUTSTANDING)
-//      -Bonus: Add your current city's data on page load
+//      -Bonus: Add your current city's data on page load (OUTSTANDING)
 //------------------------System Requirements--------------------------------
 // What I need for this to work:
 //      -HTML file to contain all of the general layout identified under "General HTML Layout"